OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/Android/README.md

 ###Install Visual Studio Android Emulator

 You can download and install the Visual Studio Emulator for Android [from this page](https://www.visualstudio.com/en-us/features/msft-android-emulator-vs.aspx).
-Then you can use it as a stand alone emulator or in conjunction with Visual Studio.
+Then you can use it as a stand-alone emulator or in conjunction with Visual Studio.

 The Visual Studio Emulator for Android does not require you to download and/or use Visual Studio, but if you would like to use the free (Community) or paid (Enterprise) Visual Studio, you can download and install either version from the [Visual Studio Website](https://www.visualstudio.com/).
 Whichever version you choose, it must be Visual Studio 2015 in order to run the emulator.